-Nitrogen dioxide in Carlisle is the result of $NO_X$ emissions from a variety of different sources.
+Nitrogen dioxide in Carlisle is the result of NO_X emissions from a variety of different sources.
 The main ones are:

-- Localised point source emissions from large industrial chimney stacks which can be quantified. - Localised 'line source' emissions.
+- Localised point source emissions from large industrial chimney stacks, which can be quantified. - Localised 'line source' emissions.
 These are transport related emissions arising mainly from road transport but also including a small contribution from rail transport. - Localised 'area source' emissions.
 This covers all emissions arising from domestic and commercial space heating and any other source of emission which arise locally but cannot be easily quantified.

-Using a computer model called The Local Area Dispersion Urban Model estimates have been made of the contribution each of these sources makes to nitrogen dioxide concentrations in Carlisle.
-'Source apportionment' studies have been undertaken for the AQMA's where the annual average air quality objective for nitrogen dioxide is currently being exceeded.
-The results of this work is shown in this chapter.
+'Source apportionment' studies have been undertaken by AEA Technology for the AQMA's where the annual average air quality objective for nitrogen dioxide is currently being exceeded.